Dual-Anonymous Guidelines for P106

 The same text after anonymization

 Evidence that earth rotates around the sun has been accumulating since 1609 (Galilei 1610).
 In particular, observations obtained at the Earliest Sidereal Observatory (under programmes ESO001, ESO002) have demonstrated that Venus shows phases with a pattern that cannot be reconciled with the geocentric theory (Ptolemy 0150).
-In addition, it has been shown that at least four satellites orbit around Jupiter (Galilei 1610), hence demonstrating that not all celestial bodies rotate around the sun.
+In addition, it has been shown that at least four satellites orbit around Jupiter (Galilei 1610), hence demonstrating that not all celestial bodies rotate around the earth.

 Further evidence of the incorrectness of the Ptolemaic model (Ptolemy 0150) was provided by the observations of the sun carried out with ESO telescopes (programmes ESO003 and ESO004).
 Galilei (1613) has concluded that the surface of the sun is disturbed by topological defects which are not stationary and evolve with time (see also Scheiner 1612 for an alternative interpretation).
 This is in evident conflict with the claims that all celestial bodies are incorruptible and composed by perfect matter (Aristoteles 0350 BC; Ptolemy 0150 and references therein).
 With this proposal we plan to finally demonstrate that the preliminary conclusion that earth orbits around the sun (Galileo, Salviati & Sagredo 1632) is correct, by measuring the parallax of a sub-set of the stars included in the HSC (Hipparchus 0135 BC) accessible from the southern hemisphere.
 With these data we will be able to settle once and forever the matter on the chief world systems (Copernicus 1543 and references therein).
 Thirty orbits have been granted at the Highest Spheres Telescope to cover the part of the HSC sample with parallaxes below the limit that can be achieved from the ground.